Level II: Comprehensive Training in Neuro-Acupuncture

 28 CEUs (NCCAOM, CA, FL, TX)

-Level II explores advanced scalp acupuncture techniques, including in-depth discussion about assessment and treatment of neurological disorders involving actual brain damage, such as stroke and traumatic brain injury.
-More qi cultivation techniques will be introduced as well as modules in nutrition for the nervous system and case report writing and analysis.
+Level II explores advanced scalp acupuncture techniques, including in-depth discussion about assessment and treatment of neurological disorders involving brain injuries, such as stroke and traumatic brain injury.
+More qi cultivation techniques will be introduced as well as modules in nutrition for the neuropathies due to diabetes and case report writing and analysis.

 Three levels of training are required to achieve certification in Neuro-acupuncture.
 Levels II is a four day intensive and III is a five-day intensive workshop taught by experts in the varying subject matter.
 Students must successfully complete each level in sequence to qualify for the next level.